TechReborn/Energy/README.md

 ```

 ## Creating chargeable items
-The easiest way to create an item that can be charged by supported mods is by implementing `SimpleBatteryItem` on your item class.
+The easiest way to create an item that can be charged by supported mods is by implementing `SimpleEnergyItem` on your item class.
 The functions should be self-explanatory.

 For more complex items, `EnergyStorage.ITEM` may be used directly.